Prefectural police: Ground

-In Japan, there are about 40,000 police vehicles nationwide with the average patrol cruisers being Toyota Crowns and similar large sedans, although small compact and micro cars are used by rural police boxes and in city centres where they are much more manoeuvrable.
+In Japan, there are about 40,000 police vehicles nationwide with the most common patrol cruisers being Toyota Crowns, Subaru Legacys and similar large sedans, although small compact and micro "keI" cars are used by rural police boxes and in city centers where they are much more maneuverable.
 Pursuit vehicles depend on prefectures with the Honda NSX, Subaru Impreza, Subaru Legacy, Mitsubishi Lancer, Nissan Skyline, Mazda RX-7, and Nissan Fairlady Z are all used in various prefectures for highway patrols and pursuit uses.

 With the exception of unmarked vehicles, all PPHs vehicles are painted and marked in the same ways.
 Ordinary police vehicles are painted black and white with the upper parts of the vehicle painted white.
 Motorcycles are usually all white.
 Vehicles for riot police units are painted blue and white, and especially vehicles for the Rescue Squads of the TMPD are painted green and white.

 Aviation

 In Japan, the deployment of police helicopters began in 1960.
-They are extensively used for traffic reporting, the pursuit of suspects, search and rescue, airlift or many other missions.
-Total of about 80 helicopters are being operated in 47 prefectures nationwide.
+They are extensively used for traffic reporting, searches for suspects, search and rescue, airlift, and other missions.
+Approximately 80 police helicopters are operated nationwide.
 Some helicopters are equipped with stabilised TV camera and microwave link systems.

 Watercraft

 Police watercraft of Japan are divided into five groups: 23-meter type, 20-meter type, 17-meter type, 12-meter type, 8-meter type.
 As of 2014, 159 vessels are deployed nationwide.
-Since the Japan Coast Guard is in charge of the outside of ports, police watercraft are mainly mandated for rivers.
-However, sometimes they are dispatched to support police activities on the ground even on detached islands.
+Since the Japan Coast Guard is in charge of law enforcement outside ports, police watercraft are primarily used to patrol ports and rivers, though they are sometimes also used to assist land-based units or patrol islands.